March 30, 2022

 “Your family may rely on you for various living expenses.
 For example, a mortgage or tuition,” Devine says.
 “The right life insurance plan can leave them with enough money to cover those expenses and any outstanding debts.”

-- To better understand your life insurance options, talk to an advisor near you.
+To better understand your life insurance options, talk to an advisor near you.
 Or, if you know what you need, get a free insurance quote now.

 Need help figuring out what’s right for you?

 An advisor can help put together a solid plan that suits your goals.

 This article is meant to provide general information only.
 Sun Life Assurance Company of Canada does not provide legal, accounting, taxation, or other professional advice.
 Please seek advice from a qualified professional, including a thorough examination of your specific legal, accounting and tax situation.

 We acknowledge that Sun Life operates in many Territories and Treaties across Canada.
 Our Canadian headquarters in Waterloo are on the traditional territory of the Anishnaabeg, Haudenosaunee Confederacy and the Mississaugas of the Credit First Nations.